cloudposse/packages/docs/targets.md

-sops                      3.7.3      Secrets management stinks, use some sops! spacectl                  0.18.1     [Spacelift.io](https://spacelift.io/) client and CLI spotctl                   0.29.0     A unified CLI to manage your [Spot](https://spot.io/) resources. sshm                      1.2.2      Easy connect on EC2 instances thanks to AWS System Manager Agent stern                     1.24.0     ⎈ Multi pod and container log tailing for Kubernetes sudosh                    0.3.0      Shell wrapper to run a login shell with `sudo` as the current user for the purpose of audit logging teleport                  12.1.5     Secure Access for Developers that doesn't get in the way. teleport-4.2              4.2.12     Privileged access management for elastic infrastructure. teleport-4.3              4.3.10     Privileged access management for elastic infrastructure. teleport-4.4              4.4.12     Privileged access management for elastic infrastructure. teleport-5.0              5.0.2      Secure Access for Developers that doesn't get in the way.
+sops                      3.7.3      Secrets management stinks, use some sops! spacectl                  0.18.1     [Spacelift.io](https://spacelift.io/) client and CLI spotctl                   0.29.0     A unified CLI to manage your [Spot](https://spot.io/) resources. sshm*                     1.2.2      Easy connect on EC2 instances thanks to AWS System Manager Agent stern                     1.24.0     ⎈ Multi pod and container log tailing for Kubernetes sudosh                    0.3.0      Shell wrapper to run a login shell with `sudo` as the current user for the purpose of audit logging teleport                  12.1.5     Secure Access for Developers that doesn't get in the way. teleport-4.2              OBSOLETE   Privileged access management for elastic infrastructure. teleport-4.3              4.3.10     Privileged access management for elastic infrastructure. teleport-4.4              4.4.12     Privileged access management for elastic infrastructure. teleport-5.0              5.0.2      Secure Access for Developers that doesn't get in the way.